camillgh/bus-on-wall/README.md

 ![Personalized bus time table](/assets/demo.jpg)

-The first version of the backend was first made in Python, in the **src_python** folder, then it was developed in C++ to run on the ESP32.

 The code from the **src_cpp_esp32** is running on an ESP32 that is connected to an 128x64 2.42 inch SPI OLED display, which will print the timetable for the bus stop St. Olavs Plass, and parse the timetable for only bus 160 going towards Rykkinn.

 ## Configuration 🛠️